antlify/antlify.github.io/src/content/sections/en/testimonial.md

 # Testimonials
 testimonials:
-- name: "Ügyvezető igazgató/tulajdonos"
+- name: "Managing Director/Owner"
-  designation: "Sunny FilmStudio Kft."
+  designation: "Sunny FilmStudio Ltd."
   avatar: "/images/avatar-sm.png"
-  content: "“Szép, gyorsan és jól elkészített honlap.
-Ajánlom a készítőt.”"
+  content: "“Beautifully designed and well-executed website.
+I highly recommend the creator.”"

-- name: " Www.Topcarautoszerviz.hu"
+- name: "Www.Topcarautoszerviz.hu"
   avatar: "/images/avatar-sm.png"
-  content: "“Szervizünk honlapjának gyorsaságával volt problémánk a google advertshöz!
-Egy gyors, egyszerű, letisztult honlap lett a végeredmény!
-Gyorsak és precízek!
-Mi őket ajánljuk!”"
+  content: "“We had issues with the speed of our service website for Google Ads!
+The end result was a fast, simple, and clean website!
+They are quick and precise!
+We highly recommend them!”"

-- name: "Gergely Tihamér"
+- name: "Tihamér Gergely"
-  designation: "Zaj Rendszerház – PR és kommunikáció"
+  designation: "Zaj Rendszerház – PR and Communication"
   avatar: "/images/avatar-sm.png"
-  content: "“Rendkívűli rugalmasság,  segítőkészség jellemzi a céget.
-Bármilyen ötletünk volt, megoldást találtak rá, nem véletlenül kértük fel őket a cégcsoport több weblapjának létrehozására, fejlesztésére is. Öt csillag, ajánlom.”"
+  content: "“Exceptional flexibility and helpfulness characterize the company.
+They found solutions to all of our ideas, which is why we invited them to create and develop multiple websites for our company group.
+Five stars, highly recommended.”"

 - name: "Marvin McKinney"
   designation: "Web Designer"
   avatar: "/images/avatar-sm.png"